US Trade Deficit by Country, With Current Statistics and Issues

 Germany Is Third

 The U.S. trade deficit with Germany is $65 billion.
-The United States exports $53 billion, a large portion of which is automobiles, aircraft, and pharmaceuticals.
+The United States exports $53 billion.
+A large portion of this is comprised of automobiles, aircraft, and pharmaceuticals.
 It imports $118 billion in similar goods: automotive vehicles and parts, industrial machinery, and medicine.

 The United States Has a Deficit With Its NAFTA Partners

 Canada, the United States, and Mexico are partners in the world's largest trade agreement, the North American Free Trade Agreement.
 The trade deficit with Canada is $18 billion.
 That's only 3 percent of the total Canadian trade of $582 billion.
 The United States exports $282 billion to Canada, more than it does to any other country.
 It imports $300 billion.
 The largest export by far is automobiles and parts.
 Other large categories include petroleum products and industrial machinery and equipment.

 The trade deficit with Mexico is $71 billion.
 Exports are $243 billion, mostly auto parts and petroleum products.
-Imports are $314 billion, with cars, trucks, and auto parts being the largest components.
+Imports amount to $314 billion, with cars, trucks, and auto parts being the largest components.

 How the U.S. Trade Deficit by Country Fits Into the Balance of Payments

 - Current Account